r22n/HaxePipelineAPI/README.md

 [age greater than 20] retrives data which has age greater 20 from ...
 {name:"tom",age:20},{name:"bob",age:30},{name:"ken",age:25},...
 because of this text is more abstract than example codes, i want to empower some codes.
+## APIs
+### open
+open pipeline from Iterable<T>.
+pipeline variable allows you write powerful codes, but before do it, must store Iterable<T> into Pipeline type variable such as `var x:Pipeline<T>=array;`.
+you can store Iterable<T> object into Pipeline<T> variables directly, but also, use open operation like `var x:Pipeline<T>=Pipeline.open(array);`.
+this guearantees what variable of x is pipeline of array even if change this API's specification.
+### enumerate
+get root pipeline yields continious integer numbers in range.
+the range specified by 2 integer values such that \[begin,end).
+`Pipeline.enumerate(0,10) => 0, 1, 2, ..., 9`
+### where(internal operation)
+create pipeline filts elements with specified condition.
+as failing to match the elements with condtion, ignore its and stalls pipeline.
+### select(internal operation)
+create pipeline force to remake element into other object.

 ## how to use
 usage is very simple.